Torbjørn Vereide

 Torbjørn Vereide (born 19 February 1989) is a Norwegian politician.

+Life and career

+Vereide was born on 19 February 1989, and hails from Gloppen Municipality.

 He was elected representative to the Storting from the constituency of Sogn og Fjordane for the period 2021–2025, for the Labour Party.
 He was deputy representative to the Storting 2017–2021.

+In the Storting, he is a member of the Standing Committee on Labour and Social Affairs from 2021.